jamkacak/covid19-prediction-lstm/readme.md

 3. **Single-step Prediction**: The model will predict future cases based on the past 30 days of data.
 4. **MLflow Integration**: Use MLflow to track the training process, hyperparameters, and metrics.
 5. **Prediction and Visualization**: Generate predictions on test data and plot a graph to compare actual vs predicted cases.
-6. **Submission**: Upload all necessary files to GitHub and submit to LMS.

 ## Project Requirements